Havana Brown: USA-type

 In the US, the imported kittens continued to be crossbred with the chocolate and seal point Siamese, producing only chocolate or pointed offspring, with the breeders selectively breeding for only self brown kittens.
 Genetic diversity quickly resolved any defects that were seen in the early imports.
 The breeders in the US desired to maintain the look of the cats that were imported and bred specifically for brown offspring.
-Thus, the cats in the United States have a different look than the cats being bred in England.
-The American breeders focused on maintaining the unique head shape and did not breed for extremes.
-This American bred version was moderate in every way, with a rich, warm mahogany colour that consistently produced like offspring.
+Thus, the cats in the US have a different look than the cats being bred in Europe.
+The US breeders focused on maintaining the unique head shape and did not breed for extremes.
+This US-bred version is moderate in every way, with a rich, warm mahogany colour that consistently produced like offspring.
 The breed has been recognised for competition in the US since the late 1950s.
-In 1964, the Havana Brown was accepted for Championship status in the world's largest feline registry, the Cat Fanciers’ Association (CFA).
+In 1964, the Havana Brown was accepted for Championship status in the world's largest feline registry, the Cat Fanciers' Association (CFA).